semrush/intergalactic/website/docs/components/side-panel/side-panel-a11y.md

 | `Shift + Tab` | Moves focus to the previous focusable element. |
 | `Esc`         | Closes the side panel.                         |

-See detailed information about the keyboard support for the all buttons, input, etc., in the [Keyboard navigation guide](/core-principles/a11y/a11y-keyboard/).
+See detailed information about the keyboard support for the all buttons, input, etc., in the [Keyboard control guide](/core-principles/a11y/a11y-keyboard/).

 @## Resources